Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 Indiana Stats and Trends

-- Indiana has two wins against the spread in nine games this year.
+- So far this year Indiana has two wins against the spread.

-- The Hoosiers have been favored by 6.5 points or more two times this season and covered the spread in one of them.
+- This season, the Hoosiers have one ATS win in two games as a favorite of 6.5 points or more.

-- Indiana's games this year have gone over the point total five times in nine opportunities (55.6%).
+- Indiana's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).

-- Indiana is 2-1 against the spread and 2-1 overall this season when the team records more than 24.9 points.
+- When Indiana puts up more than 24.9 points, it is 2-1 against the spread and 2-1 overall.

-- When Indiana totals more than 385.2 yards, the team is 1-1 against the spread and 1-1 overall.
+- Indiana is 1-1 against the spread and 1-1 overall when the team churns out over 385.2 yards.

-- The Hoosiers have turned the ball over 13 times this season, two more turnovers than the Scarlet Knights have forced (11).
+- The Hoosiers have turned the ball over two more times (13 total) than the Scarlet Knights have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Indiana at SISportsbook.